-- In the case of a collectively bargained program, the employer fails to meet the terms of an applicable collective bargaining agreement or to employ employees covered by a collective bargaining agreement. - For a spouse when his or her marriage to the subscriber is annulled, or when he or she becomes legally separated or divorced from the subscriber - For a child when he or she no longer meets the requirements for dependent coverage shown in Who Is Eligible For Coverage? - For a grandchild of the subscriber or spouse when the grandchild's parent is no longer enrolled in the plan or no longer meets the requirements for dependent coverage shown in Who Is Eligible For Coverage? - For fraud or intentional misrepresentation of material fact under the terms of the coverage by the subscriber or the subscriber's dependents
+- In the case of a collectively bargained program, the employer fails to meet the terms of an applicable collective bargaining agreement or to employ employees covered by a collective bargaining agreement. - In the case of a plan that is made available only through a bona fide association, the Association Employer's membership in the association ceases and coverage is terminated uniformly without regard to a member's health: - For a spouse when his or her marriage to the subscriber is annulled, or when he or she becomes legally separated or divorced from the subscriber - For a child when he or she no longer meets the requirements for dependent coverage shown in Who Is Eligible For Coverage? - For a grandchild of the subscriber or spouse when the grandchild's parent is no longer enrolled in the plan or no longer meets the requirements for dependent coverage shown in Who Is Eligible For Coverage? - For fraud or intentional misrepresentation of material fact under the terms of the coverage by the subscriber or the subscriber's dependents

-The subscriber must promptly notify the Group when an enrolled family member is no longer eligible to be enrolled as a dependent under this plan.
-The Group must give us written notice of a member's termination within 30 days of the date the Group is notified of such event.
+The subscriber must promptly notify the Association Employer when an enrolled family member is no longer eligible to be enrolled as a dependent under this plan.
+We must receive written notice of a member's termination within 30 days of the date the Association Employer is notified of such event.